Tausty/Flag_Protocol/README.md

 2-3 = 5
 213 = 6
 231 = 7

 ### Error prevention
-3 = i have received what you said, and i'm going to send something back 31- = u signed back the correct number
+3 = i have received what you said, and i'm going to send something back
+31- = u signed back the correct number
 32- = u signaled the wrong number back, im repeating the current number

-all  usable combinations
+# all  *usable* combinations
-usable in this case means it's visually unique. for example 12- looks  a lot like 1-2 so it's better to just have one of the 2
+usable in this case means it's visually unique. for example 12- looks  a lot like 1-2 so it's better to just have one of the two combination
 1--
 12-
 13-